wur-bioinformatics/introduction-to-bioinformatics/week5.md

 :align: center
 :name: w5f24

 Gene CNV contributes to wheat phenotypic diversity. a) CNV of _Vrn-A1_ gene controls flowering time by affecting vernalization requirement; b) CNV of _Ppd-B1_ controls flowering time by affecting photoperiod sensitivity; c) CNV of _Rht-D1b_ gene (a truncated version of _Rht-D1a_) determines severity of plant dwarfism phenotype.
 In all three cases, the impact of gene copy number on observed phenotype has been verified experimentally.
-Sources: ...
+Source data: a, b, Díaz et al. (2012); c, Li et al. (2012), from [](https://doi.org/10.1007/s00122-013-2177-7).
 :::

 ## Transcriptomics